-Integrated stove systems, aka: all-in-one stoves, have been popularised in recent years by Jetboil, whose Flash (pictured above) is perhaps the classic example.
+Integrated stove systems, aka: all-in-one stoves, have been popularised in recent years by Jetboil, whose Flash (see below) is the classic example.

-If all of that appeals to you and you’re absolutely sure you’ll be able to find canisters – go for it.
+If that appeals to you and you’ll be able to find canisters – go for it.
 Remember, however, that many riders grow to appreciate the versatility of a traditional cooking setup in the long run.
-If you’re bikepacking with frame luggage, their shape and size when stowed also needs careful consideration.
+If you’re bikepacking with frame luggage, shape and size also need careful consideration.

-The original Jetboil Flash (Amazon UK* / GoOutdoors* / Cotswold Outdoor* / Snow + Rock* / REI*) has a mug capacity of 1l, no flame regulator (it’s either on or off), and claims to boil 500ml of water in 100 seconds.
-The packed diameter of 104mm is just about framebag-friendly, and as with most of these systems it takes 90mm-diameter UTC canisters, the 100g size of which fits in the mug for packing.
-Assuming you can get the fuel, it’d be good for a short solo trip in which you just want to boil water and be done with it.
+The 2600W/371g Jetboil Flash (£110/$110 / Amazon* / GoOutdoors* / Cotswold Outdoor* / Snow + Rock* / REI* / MEC / eBay*) has a mug capacity of 1 litre, no flame regulator (it’s either on or off), and claims to boil 500ml of water in 100 seconds.
+The packed diameter of 104mm is just framebag-friendly, and as with many of these systems it’s designed for 100g/90mm-diameter UTC canisters, which fit in the mug for packing.
+These are good on short solo trips on which you just want to boil water and be done with it.

-You’ll spend a long time ploughing through the specifications to find that they’ll all do more or less the same thing.
-The only meaningful differences to watch out for are capacity (ie: how many people you can feed in one go), canister size compatibility, and, if you’re using frame luggage, packed dimensions.
+You can spend a long time ploughing through the specifications to find that these integrated stoves all do more or less the same thing.
+The differences to watch out for are capacity, canister compatibility, and, for bikepackers, packed shape and size.

 One of the best gifts I ever received on the road was a stove made from a single empty Gin & Tonic can.
 More than ten years later I am still using the same stove, having taken it on bike tours, overnight trips closer to home, festivals, and even used it in city parks while waiting for trains in order to save money on hot beverages.